-- Guarding Your Flocks — more than anything, many geese breeds are impeccable at guarding your flocks.
+- Guarding Your Flocks — more than anything, many breeds of geese are impeccable at guarding your flocks.
 And not just chickens and other fowl!

 Check out the following jobs and which geese breeds are best for the jobs listed.

-While any geese breed can be used as a weeder geese, the most popular breed are the Chinese geese because they are more agile and have a lighter body weight.
-This causes them not to harm the plants as they weed around them.
+While any breed can be used as weeder geese, the most popular breed is the Chinese Goose as they are more agile and have a lighter body weight.
+This helps them to not harm the plants as they weed around them.